FlorianCassayre/yoga-sof.fr/README.md

 * `npm run build` to generate the production build (this operation consumes some memory, make sure the machine has enough)
 * `npm run start-production` to start the production server

-For a fresh install, you can additionally run `npx dotenv -e .env.production -- npx prisma db seed` to populate the database with the initial whitelisted email addresses, as defined in `SEED_EMAILS_ADMIN`.
+For a fresh install, you can additionally run `npx dotenv -e .env.production` to populate the database with the initial whitelisted email addresses, as defined in `SEED_EMAILS_ADMIN`.

 For a normal update, you may use the command `npm run update-production`.
 This command assumes that both the favicon and the environment did not change.